Create message content for text notifications

 Individual SMS messages are limited to a maximum of 160 8- or 16-bit characters.
 Messages longer than 160 characters are broken into smaller segments that are sent individually and then reassembled on the recipient's device.
 If any of the segments are lost or delayed, the resulting message can't be reconstructed properly and the remaining pieces might be reassembled with gaps or in the wrong order, or discarded entirely.

 SMS messages sent via xMatters can have a maximum of 3 segments for 8-bit character messages or 7 segments for 16-bit character messages.
-This means that SMS messages can be a maximum of 459 characters, which must include all responses, regulatory text, etc. If a message is longer than this limit, xMatters truncates the message body as necessary to make room for the response options.
+This means that SMS messages can be a maximum of 459 characters, which must include all responses, regulatory text, etc. (Some providers limit messages to 2 segments which further reduces the maximum number of characters to 306.)
+If a message is longer than this limit, xMatters truncates the message body as necessary to make room for the response options.

 Because SMS messages are subject to these and other inherent limitations, we recommend taking some extra time when building out your messages for text devices to ensure you're creating effective, useful SMS notifications.